dekoza/mtgpl/comprules.rst

 709.2
 -----
 In every zone other than the battlefield, and also on the battlefield before the permanent flips, a flip card has only the normal characteristics of the card.
 Once a permanent is flipped, its normal name, text box, type line, power, and toughness don't apply and the alternative versions of those characteristics apply instead.

-Example: Akki Lavarunner is a nonlegendary creature that flips into a legendary creature named Tok-Tok, Volcano Born.
+**Example:** :mtgtip:`Akki Lavarunner` is a nonlegendary creature that flips into a legendary creature named :mtgtip:`Tok-Tok, Volcano Born`.
 An effect that says "Search your library for a legendary card" can't find this flip card.
 An effect that says "Legendary creatures get +2/+2" doesn't affect Akki Lavarunner, but it does affect Tok-Tok.

 .. _mtgcr-709-3: